Have you ever dreamt of a luxury African safari? The wildlife safari of your dreams may be more attainable than once thought.

 Treehouse Safari Accommodation

-To compliment the “at home” style of the camp, dining is a communal and casual affair.
+To complement the “at home” style of the camp, dining is a communal and casual affair.
 An opportunity to exchange stories of the day and talk with guides and trackers about the wildlife and the bush.

 After dinner, relax in the boma area around the campfire and enjoy the sounds of the bush at night.
 Don’t be surprised if a critter or two strolls through.